 Day 3 – Diffusing conflict

-- Lesson and activities about empathy, active listening and reformulation as powerful tools in diffusing conflict and strengthening relationships.
+- Lessons and activities about empathy, active listening, and reformulation as powerful tools in diffusing conflict and strengthening relationships;

 - Practical activities and role play.